sdsuai/LLM-RAG-WebUI-Integration-/README.md

 ## Tools you can use
 The platform I advise to run LLMs from is [ollama](https://ollama.com/), here is their [repo](https://github.com/ollama/ollama).
 The ollama repo also provides some example scripts that might provide some inspiration on how to go about solving some parts of the problem.
 For those with not so good PCs, again the "bare-minimum" can be done with just CPU, you can pull a small LLM like `gemma:2b` or `tinyllama` locally on your ollama and just use those.
 For the webUI you may use streamlit and Flask as a server to retreive user queries and LLM responses from.
 I have provided two scripts which use streamlit and Flask to show a simple example of to get user input to show up on the streamlit webUI.
-Again, this is just advice, any opther way you can get this done, you can just do that.
+Again, this is just advice, any other way you can get this done, you can just do that.
 You don't have to use ollama , or streamlit or Flask.

 ## "bare-minimum"
 * You can provide the LLM with user query by typing it in terminal